microsoft/FluidFramework/server/routerlicious/packages/services-ordering-rdkafka/README.md

         },
     ```

-5. Now, you can build and run routerlicious and it will use SSL/TLS for Kafka.
+5. Now, you can build and run routerlicious as usual and it will use SSL/TLS for Kafka.